bpantha/Assembler-Disassembler/README.md

 # LC4 Assembler

-This project is a mini-LC4 Assembler implemented in the C programming language.
-It reads in assembly language code from a text file (.ASM) and generates its machine equivalent in the form of a binary file (.OBJ).
+This project is a mini-LC4 Assembler-Disassembler implemented in the C programming language.
+The assembly program reads in assembly language code from a text file (.ASM) and generates its machine equivalent in the form of a binary file (.OBJ).
 The assembler follows the file-oriented approach of C, treating files as I/O devices.
+The disassembler will open and read in a .OBJ file created by PennSim, parse it, and load it into a linked list that will represent the LC4’s program and data memories.

-## Features
+## Features of Assembler-Disassembler

-The LC4 Assembler project offers the following features:
+The Assembler-Disassembler project offers the following features:

-1. **Text File Input**: The program reads assembly language code from a text file (.ASM) as input.
+1. **Text File Input**: The program reads assembly language code from a text file (.ASM) or (.OBJ) as input.

-2. **Binary File Output**: It generates a binary file (.OBJ) containing the machine code equivalent of the input assembly language.
+2. **Binary or Assembly File Output**: Assembler program generates a binary file (.OBJ) containing the machine code equivalent of the input assembly language.
+The disassembler program generates the label, address, contents, and assembly of the (.OBJ) file.

 3. **Support for Text and Binary Files**: The program handles both text and binary files, distinguishing between the two categories.